 The best thing about this small hiking chair is it’s super light and folds up super small – it weighs around the same as a small bottle of water and takes up the same amount of space, weighing just 1 lb 03 oz or 490 grams.
 The frame is made from lightweight aluminum alloy and can handle a max weight capacity of 265 lbs.

-I love this chair for camping trips where you want a proper chair to relax in at the end of the day but are tight on space and extra weight.
+I love this chair for camping trips.
+It is the best lightweight camping chair, especially where you want a proper chair to relax in at the end of the day but are tight on space and extra weight.

 - Extremely comfortable, especially when sitting around a fire or cooking